 Mexico.
 The most populous Spanish speaking country in the world and one of the most influential in terms of Spanish language film and literature.

-If you are going to learn the common expressions of any country, Mexico is a great one to start with.
+If you're going to learn the common Spanish expressions of any country, Mexico is a great one to start with.

 You’ll encounter them frequently in movies, tv and pop culture, as well in your conversations with Mexicans you meet!